MrBlack021/project-6/public/README.md

 ## Images

-- `logo.png`: The main logo file for the application.
-Please replace this with your actual logo file.
+-   `logo.png`: This file is required in the `public/` directory for the site logo and favicons.